Illinois Confederation: Gender

-Like most Native American tribes during times of first contact with European colonizers, the men of the Illinois were mainly hunters and warriors, while the women primarily had domestic and agricultural roles.
-Men performed most of the political leadership roles of the bands.
-Many women also held positions of leadership, including those for rituals.
-Amid a polygamous society, the first wives held superiority in their families, and held leadership roles in the household.
-Additionally, some women were shamans and priests, thus holding great power in the community.
-They enacted powers that could lead to death, thus were both revered and feared by both men and women.
-Women were sometimes granted hunting tasks upon communal hunts, but were denied the use of any weapons, making participation in this activity difficult.
-Outside of religion, women could achieve status in the village through domestic activities and through harvest.
-Growing bountiful produce, raising many children, and being a faithful wife were signs that led to an elevated status as well as respect among the natives.
-Men, on the other hand, could receive status through their achievements in battle and demonstrating courage and bravery.
-The capacity of their hunting skills led to a greater number of wives, which also promised respect in the villages.
-Within these polygamous marriages, wives who were unfaithful were punished severely, sometimes by having parts of their face cut off.
+Like most Native American groups at first European contact, the men of the Illinois were mainly hunters and warriors, while women primarily held domestic and agricultural roles.
+Men performed most of the political leadership roles of the bands, though many women also held positions of leadership, including in ritual contexts.
+Amid a polygamous society, first wives held superiority in their families and leadership roles in the household; some women were shamans and priests, holding great power in the community.
+Illinois women oversaw agricultural production, fed their households, handled domestic chores, and cleaned and dressed pelts, preparing them for market or fashioning them into moccasins and clothing—labor that proved indispensable to the fur trade.

+Women were sometimes granted participation in communal hunts but were denied the use of weapons.
+Outside of religion, women could achieve status through domestic activities and through harvest; growing bountiful produce, raising many children, and being a faithful wife were recognized as sources of elevated standing.
+Men received status through achievements in battle.
+Within polygamous marriages, wives who were unfaithful to the allotted group were punished severely, sometimes by mutilation.
+Despite the patriarchy and primitiveness such punishments imply, native peoples had a more liberal appreciation for women than Europeans in other matters.
+For instance, Europeans often conflated menstrual seclusion with the belief that women were somehow "unclean," but Illinois tribal traditions show otherwise.
+Illinois women, like their Yurok counterparts, used seclusion to seek visions and cultivate spiritual power—an experience closely parallel to the vision quests and pre‑war isolation practiced by men.
+For both sexes, the purpose of the seclusion was spiritual rather than hygienic in disposition.

 Ikoneta

-Alongside the two more pervasive gender roles of the time, a minority assumed and were socialized in a third gender role.
-Within their communities, these people were called the ikoneta.
-As according to culture, they dressed in clothing similar to other women; they also were tattooed and taught the language patterns that were specific to women.
-Ikoneta folks held many similar roles in society to other women in work and care of the home and even in times of war, they also have held unique roles as spiritual leaders or as manitou.
-According to Hauser, the ikoneta as a group were neither specially "honored nor despised" within their communities, but generally were accepted as a part of life at least until religious pressures from Catholic colonizers.
+Alongside the two more pervasive gender roles of the time, a minority assumed a third gender role within their communities, called the ikoneta.
+According to tribal culture, they dressed in clothing similar to other women and were tattooed; they were also taught the language patterns specific to women.
+Ikoneta held many roles similar to other women in work and domestic life, and in times of war also held unique roles as spiritual leaders or as manitou.
+The ikoneta, as a group, were neither specially honored nor despised within their communities, but were generally accepted as part of life, at least until religious pressures from Catholic colonizers intervened.

-French Catholic colonizers, such as Pierre Deliette and Father Jacques Marquette, upon encountering ikoneta individuals in Illiniwek bands, wrote about them using the term berdache, which means "passive partner in sodomy, boy prostitute"; this term has always been offensive to Indigenous peoples.
-While some ethnographers consider the ikoneta to have been transgender or bisexual, according to the Native American conferences a more accurate and appropriate descriptor would be two-spirit.
+French Catholic colonizers such as Pierre Deliette and Father Jacques Marquette, upon encountering ikoneta individuals, wrote about them using the term berdache—meaning "passive partner in sodomy, boy prostitute"—a term that has always been offensive to Indigenous peoples.
+While some ethnographers consider the ikoneta to have been transgender or bisexual, and Native American scholars indicate that in some cases and within certain tribes, a more accurate and appropriate descriptor is two-spirit.